Unemployment security

 Earnings-related allowance

 Members of the Finnish Union of University Researchers and Teachers are provided with unemployment insurance through The Unemployment Fund for Education and Science.
 When joining the union, you can also join the unemployment fund as long as you meet the fund’s member requirement of being employed at the time of starting your membership.
-If you have been a member of the fund for at least 26 weeks and meet the employment condition, you will be entitled to earnings-related allowance in the event of unemployment.
+If you meet the employment condition and have been a member of the unemployment fund for the required period, you will be entitled to earnings-related allowance in the event of unemployment.
 Scaled in proportion to your previous earnings, the earnings-related allowance is larger than other unemployment benefits.

 Learn more about earnings-related allowance